j4mie/uberloader/README.markdown

 #### Disabling the cache ####

 During development, you may wish to disable the path cache.
 This mean that the whole directory tree will be searched each and every time a class is loaded, so **make sure you re-enable the cache in production**.

-`$loader->set_cache_enabled(false);`
+To do this, simply set the cache backend to be an instance of the supplied `UberloaderCacheBackendDummy`.

+`$loader->set_cache_backend(new UberloaderCacheBackendDummy());`

+#### Implementing custom cache backends ####

+You may wish to create your own custom cache backend (for example, to store cached class paths in [Memcached](http://memcached.org/) or [Redis](http://redis.io/)).
+Your cache backend classes should implement the `UberloaderCacheBackend` interface, which requires that they supply three methods: `get($key)`, `set($key, $value)` and `teardown()`.
+The latter is called once at the end of the request and may be used to perform and necessary cleanup of your cache or connection.
+Of course, you may also implement a constructor to initialise your cache and any other necessary helper methods.

+    class MyCustomCacheBackend implements UberloaderCacheBackend {
+        public function get($key) {
+            // get the value for the specified key from your cache }

+        public function set($key, $value) {
+            // Set the given value in your cache at the specified key }

+        public function teardown() {
+            // Disconnect or save the cache
+        }
+    }